alashow/datmusic-api/readme.md

 # Cache

 As far as I know, mp3 urls of VK songs are valid only for 24 hours.
 So we can cache search results only for 24 hours.

-By default, when using S3 as storage, mp3 files can be cached forever (as long as mp3 file is present in bucket).

 Default caching driver is `files`.
 Thanks to [Laravel Cache](https://laravel.com/docs/5.3/cache) system, it can be easily configured to different cache drivers.
 Redis cache driver is configured.
 Just change driver and set credentials in .env.

-# Using with S3 Storage

-You can enable or disable S3 storage option in [config file](config/app.php) (enabled by default).

-When it's enabled, mp3 files will be downloaded to s3 bucket instead of local disk.

-Download/stream links will be redirected to S3 servers.

 # Deployment